m-bwela/Bookify-project/README.md

-How to run the app open file in VSCode and run "npm i" in command line to install the node modules, run "nodemon index.js".
+## How to Run the App

+1. Open the project folder in VS Code.
+2. In the terminal, run `npm install` to install all dependencies.
+3. Start the server with `nodemon index.js`.
-Open localhost:3000 with your browser to see the result.
+4. Visit [http://localhost:3000](http://localhost:3000) in your browser to use the app.